(Art direction and design: Jean-Dominique Lavoix-Carli)

 If we look at availability of supply through this prism, then the ranking changes for many countries, compared with the classical approach to reserves and resources.

-It is closely followed by Canada with its active foreign operations, then by Kazakhstan, and its joint-ventures policy.
+Australia is followed by Canada with its active foreign operations, then by Kazakhstan, and its joint-ventures policy.

 As a result, in geopolitical terms, uranium reserves and resources would be far less equally shared throughout the world than thought.
 For example, if the uranium-poor U.S. (see below) were thinking about relying on its close allies Australia and Canada for uranium supply, it could find that supply is far less readily available than hoped.
 It may take time to bring Australia resources to become exploitable.
 Meanwhile, Canadian influence in the world would also have the potential to be greatly enhanced, with consequences on Northern America.

-The coup in Niger could also further upset the current state of play, as already seen in the Nigerien decision to end military cooperation with the U.S. following American reaction to Nigerien desire to sell uranium to Iran (Le Monde, “Au Niger, la question de l’uranium à l’origine de la discorde avec les Etats-Unis, selon le premier ministre“, 14 May 2024).
+Furthermore, as events and developments in 2024 show, Niger is part of powerful political and geopolitical forces, which interact with the politics and geopolitics of uranium supply (see Niger: a New Severe Threat for the Future of France’s Nuclear Energy?).
+The coup in Niger has upset the previous state of play, as seen in the Nigerien decision to end military cooperation with the U.S. following American reaction to Nigerien desire to sell uranium to Iran (Le Monde, “Au Niger, la question de l’uranium à l’origine de la discorde avec les Etats-Unis, selon le premier ministre“, 14 May 2024).
+Thus, considering reserves and resources there will imperatively demand to count with those forces and act accordingly.

 To conclude, if we use the revisited perspective on uranium reserves and resources in the light of current uranium requirements and stakes regarding electricity production stemming from nuclear energy, we obtain the charts on the right hand side column below.
 For the sake of comparison we give the classical approach on the left hand side column.